acodega/wallpappr/README.md

 Using `sip`, Wallpappr automatically handles generating the preview file (yourwallpaper-preview.png) if it doesn't exist.
 Otherwise, if swiftDialog loads full resolution images, it has to shrink them to display correctly and that causes a visual delay in the dialog box launching.
 When deploying a new wallpaper, only the full resolution image needs to be installed.

 Wallpappr generates each wallpaper's "friendly name" two ways.
 It will use the `kMDItemDescription` file attribute when available, if not it tries to make a friendly name from the file name.
-Ex: `contoso-red-waves.png` would become "Contoso Red Waves".
+Ex: `contoso-red-waves.png` would become "Contoso Blue Waves".
 It also works if there are spaces or underscores between words.

 Why use `kMDItemDescription`?
 Sometimes the friendly name you want doesn't make sense as a file name. `contoso-nyc-headquarters.png` would become Contoso Nyc Headquarters, instead of capitalizing NYC.
 Needing to use non alphanumeric characters (&, #, $) would also complicate things.